Skip to main content

 Nostalgia

 Have Americans slid backward since the sunny, prosperous years after World War II, as so many feel?
-To find out, an English-born historian compares our recent past with earlier times, and in the process learns something about our likely course into the next century.
+To find out, an English-born historian compares our recent past with earlier times, and, in the process, learns something about our likely course into the next century.

-The world about us is strewn with relics that are quietly eloquent of the struggle that ended half a century ago
+The world about us is strewn with relics that are quietly eloquent of the struggle that ended half a century ago.

-Finger some old magazines from the world War II years.
+Flip through some old magazines from the World War II years.

-America looked good to a high school senior then, and that year looks wonderfully safe to us now, but it was a time of tumult for all that, and there were plenty of shadows along with the sunshine
+America looked good to a high school senior then, and that year looks wonderfully safe to us now, but it was a time of tumult, and there were plenty of shadows, along with the sunshine.

 It was a very good year.
-Certainly it was if you were seventeen.
+Certainly it was if you were 17.
 I was a senior in high school in 1954, a member of the class of January 1955, at Lincoln High School in Jersey City, New Jersey.

 Revisiting the seas where American carriers turned the course of history, a Navy man re-creates a time of frightful odds and brilliant gambles.